automl/SMAC3/doc/basic_usage.rst

-    Currently, running *SMAC* via the commandline will register the algorithm with a `Target Algorithm Evaluator (TAE) <tae.html#tae>`_, that requires the target algorithm to print the results to the console in the following format (see `branin
+    Currently, running *SMAC* via the commandline will register the algorithm with a `Target Algorithm Evaluator (TAE) <tae.html#tae>`_, that requires the target algorithm to print the results to the console in the following format (see `Branin
     <quickstart.html#branin>`_):

     .. code-block:: bash